Jon Snow (character): A Feast for Crows and A Dance with Dragons

-Jon is not a POV character in 2005's A Feast for Crows, but appears briefly from Sam's perspective as he sends Sam away from Castle Black with the Watch's Maester Aemon and Mance's newborn son to protect them from being sacrificed by the Red Priestess Melisandre.
-Jon also gives Sam the specific mission of traveling to the Citadel in Oldtown to become a maester, so that he may better understand the threat of the Others and eventually succeed Maester Aemon.
+Jon is not a point-of-view character in 2005's A Feast for Crows, but he appears briefly from Sam's perspective as he sends the latter away from Castle Black with the Watch's Maester Aemon and Mance's newborn son to protect them from being sacrificed by the Red Priestess of R'hllor Melisandre.
+Jon also assigns Sam the specific task of traveling to the Citadel in Oldtown to become a maester, so he can better understand the threat of the Others and eventually succeed Maester Aemon.

 In A Dance with Dragons (2011), Jon prepares the defense of the realm against the Others.
-He attempts to juggle the integration of the wildlings, growing unrest within the Night's Watch, and Stannis' attempts to use the Watch in his war for the Iron Throne, while trying to maintain the Watch's strict political neutrality.
+He attempts to juggle the integration of the wildlings, growing unrest within the Night's Watch, and Stannis's attempts to use the Watch in his war for the Iron Throne, while trying to maintain the Watch's strict political neutrality.
 When Slynt openly defies Jon's orders multiple times, Jon executes him, which increases tension between factions.
 Later, he advises Stannis against attacking the Dreadfort.
 Jon plans to settle the wildlings in sparsely populated regions of the North and allows some of them to join the Watch to garrison the many abandoned Night's Watch fortresses.
 Many members of the Watch dislike the idea of allowing their ancient enemies through the Wall and welcoming them into their ranks.
-Jon learns that his sister Arya is being married to Ramsay Bolton to secure the Bolton hold on Winterfell but in truth, the bride is Jeyne Poole posing as Arya.
+Jon learns that his sister Arya is being married to Ramsay Bolton to secure the Bolton hold on Winterfell, but in truth, the bride is Jeyne Poole posing as Arya.
 Jon allows Melisandre to send Mance to rescue her.
-He later receives a letter from Ramsay claiming that Stannis, who marched on Winterfell, has been defeated and Mance is a prisoner.
+He later receives a letter from Ramsay claiming that Stannis, who marched on Winterfell, has been defeated and that Mance is a prisoner.
 Ramsay demands hostages, threatening to march on the Wall and kill Jon if he is defied.
 Finally pushed to his breaking point, Jon instead decides that he will seek out and kill Ramsay himself, openly compromising his neutrality, but he is stabbed by his Night's Watch brothers in a mutiny.

+The Winds of Winter

-Jon's presence in the forthcoming volume The Winds of Winter is uncertain; when asked in 2011 by Entertainment Weekly "Why did you kill Jon Snow?", author Martin responded "Oh, you think he’s dead, do you?"
-Asked later whether Jon was killed or will survive, Martin responded with a laugh, "I will not comment on that."
+Jon's presence in the forthcoming volume The Winds of Winter is uncertain; when asked in 2011 by Entertainment Weekly "Why did you kill Jon Snow?", author George R. R. Martin responded, "Oh, you think he's dead, do you?"
+Asked later whether Jon was killed or would survive, Martin responded with a laugh, "I will not comment on that."
+In a 2026 interview with The Hollywood Reporter, Martin said he still writes Jon Snow point-of-view chapters for The Winds of Winter when other character sections stall.